Theft and Burglary Defense Attorney in Springfield, IL

 A theft or burglary arrest can follow you for life.
 Even a single charge threatens your job, housing, education, and reputation.
 Illinois prosecutors pursue theft and burglary cases aggressively, often seeking felony convictions, restitution, and jail or prison time.
 If you are charged in Springfield, Illinois, you need a defense attorney who understands how these cases are built and how to challenge them effectively.

 An arrest is not a conviction.
 Details matter.
+Many people unintentionally damage their own cases by making avoidable mistakes.

 Theft and Burglary Defense You Can Trust